Frequently Asked Questions - Move

 5. What about education for my children?

-Fetlar has its own nursery and primary school.
+Fetlar has its own primary schooland nursery.
 Secondary aged children can travel to Unst each day to attend Baltasound Junior High, or they can board during the week and attend the AndersonHigh School in Lerwick.
 More about Fetlar education services.

 6. If there is no fuel on the island where do we buy it?